Become a Certified Channel Manager ™

 - Configure Program.
 You’ll review levels, payouts, policies, margins (and how to determine), the agreement, plus unique content (depending on product type and price point.
 You’ll create referral text, testimonials (tips), banner ads (or not), videos, sample landing pages (SEO), and applicable collateral.

 - Affiliate Recruiting.
 How to identify the top market segments, associations, blogs, trade pubs, forums, plus the trick to get on the top of the major 50 directories, email campaigns and recruiting waves.

 - Enablement.
 Which affiliates to avoid, how to get links, landing pages, videos and banners setup.
 Plus, creating special webinars and events for affiliates to announce, newsletters, affiliate recognition and more.

 The course is very hands on and we’ll enter systems, view samples and screens.
 The online version will contain videos of PowerPoint, but also tactical setup in other systems.

-Chanimal University courses are comparable in price to courses and certifications from other professional organizations.
+Chanimal University channel manager training courses are comparable in price to courses and certifications from other professional organizations.
 For example:

 - Pragmatic Marketing (product management and product marketing) $1,195 plus $995 per additional course (similar to electives) – so $2,190 equivalent (Chanimal University includes the first elective).